-My approach to Experimental Music Theater is to create narrative structures out of abstract sonic and visual materials.
-These structures set up audience expectations that are subsequently manipulated and subverted in surprising and superficially comical ways.
+My approach is to create narrative structures out of abstract sonic and visual materials.
+These structures set up audience expectations that are subsequently manipulated and subverted in surprising and often superficially comic ways.
 This process of subversion is essential in creating an underlying sense of form in my work.